Join us for our next Open Minds: Teen Science Café!

 About the Cafés

-Open Minds: Teen Science Cafés will also be hosted by teen groups in Chapel Hill in collaboration with Morehead Planetarium and Science Center, and in Whiteville at the Museum of Forestry as part of building a regional café network.
+Open Minds: Teen Science Cafés will also be hosted by teen groups in Chapel Hill in collaboration with Morehead Planetarium and Science Center, and at the NC Museum of Natural Sciences in Whiteville as part of building a regional café network.